 This session will also focus on the future direction of GIS and teaching it, and how we are instructors of GIS courses prepare our students to work within today’s geospatial world while also discussing how our methods have changed over time.
 Anyone interested is invited to also share their experiences in teaching the course, along with ideas on how to give students the best experience concerning learning GIS.

-As we focus on “Navigating the Geospatial Frontier: Future Directions for Academia and Its Partners” for UCGIS 2025, the need for discussion on building robust infrastructures to support future GIS applications is important.
-The rapidly advancing fields of geospatial big data science and GeoAI demand scalable, cost-efficient, and high-performance infrastructure.
-This panel will explore the design and implementation of infrastructures that integrate key components such as data acquisition, storage, processing, analysis, visualization, and security.
-The discussion will feature as a use-case Harvard CGA’s project on “Building a Robust Infrastructure for Geospatial Big Data/Data Science”.
-Funded by the Office of the Vice Provost for Research, this project aims to empower Harvard researchers to execute Geospatial AI Data Science projects across diverse research use cases by strengthening the university’s Geographic Information Systems (GIS) infrastructure and services for future GIS application.
-Utilizing the computing resources of the New England Research Cloud (NERC) and Harvard High-Performance Compute Cluster FASRC, we have developed a suite of products and solutions designed to make geospatial analytics more accessible, faster, cost-effective, and impactful for Harvard researchers.
-This suite of products include geospatial datasets, GIS big data solutions, GIS big data systems deployed on cloud, software and data licenses, user learning resources, open-source Github repositories, publications and more.
-The panel will also address strategies for managing diverse datasets—including social media, climate data, and WebAI—while promoting the use of open-source geospatial datasets for broader academic applications.
-Emphasis will be placed on high-performance infrastructures that support both vector and raster big data using scalable storage systems, distributed computing frameworks, and cloud-based solutions.
-This session aims to present Harvard’s initiatives in this area while fostering a collaborative exchange of ideas and experiences on other initiatives.
-By sharing case studies and demos, we seek to provide actionable insights and strategies for designing, implementing, and managing cutting-edge infrastructures tailored to the evolving demands of future geospatial analytics.
+As we focus on “Navigating the Geospatial Frontier: Future Directions for Academia and Its Partners” for UCGIS 2025, it is essential to discuss building robust infrastructures to support future GIS applications.
+The rapidly advancing fields of geospatial big data science and GeoAI require scalable, cost-efficient, and high-performance infrastructure.
+This panel will explore the design and implementation of infrastructures that integrate critical components such as data acquisition, storage, processing, analysis, visualization, and security.
+Featuring use cases from academia and industry partners, the discussion aims to empower researchers to execute Geospatial AI and Data Science projects across diverse applications by strengthening Geographic Information Systems (GIS) infrastructure and services for next-generation GIS applications.
+The panel will also address strategies for managing diverse datasets—including social media, climate data, and WebAI—while encouraging the use of open-source geospatial datasets for broader academic impact.
+Emphasis will be placed on high-performance infrastructures that support both vector and raster big data, leveraging scalable storage systems, distributed computing frameworks, and cloud-based solutions.
+This session intends to highlight community initiatives, fostering a collaborative exchange of ideas and experiences.
+Through case studies and demos, we aim to provide actionable insights and strategies for designing, implementing, and managing cutting-edge infrastructures tailored to the evolving demands of future geospatial analytics.
+Panelists: